 The LaGrange County Courthouse in Indiana (1878-)

-I was pretty neurotic when I started my courthouse project- I’m shy, and I was afraid of being confronted by someone who saw me as suspicious.
+I was neurotic when I started my courthouse project- I’m shy, and I was afraid of being confronted by someone who saw me as suspicious.
 I’d read horror stories about real photographers escorted away from government buildings by apprehensive local officials.
 It took about three years, but it finally happened in LaGrange, Indiana during my second trip there.
 Sort of.

 The 1878 LaGrange County Courthouse in LaGrange, Indiana.